GreetingsEarthling/BloodDonationSystem/README.md

 # Blood Donation System

 ## Project Overview
-The **Blood Donation System** is a simple Java-based console application that simulates a blood bank's operations.
+The **Blood Donation System** is a Java-based console application that simulates a blood bank's operations.
 The project allows users to interact as different roles, such as an **Admin**, **Donor**, or **Patient**, each having unique functionalities.
 The Admin can view blood packet availability, Donors can donate blood, and Patients can request compatible blood packets.

 ---